Future disruptions in consumer and industrial supply chains could come from pandemics, climate emergencies, or shortages of necessary materials.

 Vehicles that perceive obstacles that aren’t really there could cause traffic accidents.

-The post Autonomous vehicles can be fooled to ‘see’ nonexistent obstacles appeared first on Engineering Research News.
+The post Autonomous vehicles can be fooled to ‘see’ nonexistent obstacles appeared first on Michigan Engineering News.

 The frame in which a human marks out the boundaries of an object makes a huge difference in how well AI software can identify that object through the rest of the video.